 Step 6 of 11 in getting ready to return to work:

-Most of the time, survivors want to do everything in their power to restore their abilities and enhance their quality of life.
-However, they may not always know about resources that can help them prepare to return to work.
-In some cases, when they are on disability leave, survivors may feel that insurance company case managers are pressuring them to get back to work.
-Survivors may not realize that, if they actively access assistance to improve their work abilities, case managers may feel reassured that survivors are moving forward and may be less likely to pressure them.
-In fact, empowered cancer survivors may be more likely to ask for services they may need (such as vocational rehabilitation, exercise programs, occupational therapy and physiotherapy) from insurance providers.
+Encouraging cancer survivors to play an active role in their vocational rehabilitation such as using self-management approaches and educating themselves on what to expect.
+Taking control over their rehabilitation will help them to feel more empowered, confident to capitalize on inner and external resources, and improve their chances of successful rehabilitation.
+Too often, cancer survivors feel that the return to work process is not within their control which can make them feel vulnerable.
+However, most of the time, survivors want to do everything in their power to restore their abilities and enhance their quality of life but they may not always know about resources that can help them prepare to go back to work.
+In some cases, when they are receiving disability benefits (such as long- term disability), they may feel that case managers from insurance companies are pressuring them to get back to work.
+Survivors may not realize that, if they actively access assistance to improve their work-related abilities, case managers may actually feel reassured that the survivors are moving forward and may be less likely to pressure them.
+In fact, health care providers can assist cancer survivors to feel empowered by encouraging them to ask for needed services such as vocational rehabilitation, exercise programs, occupational therapy, and physiotherapy from their insurance providers.

-One of the healthcare provider’s roles in the return to work process is to encourage survivors to explore and access services that are available through:
+As a healthcare provider, one of your role in the return to work process can be to encourage survivors to explore and access services that are available through:

 - cancer centres